circleupx/circleupx.github.io/_posts/2020-12-05-JSON-API-Exposing-Relationships.md

     }
 ```

-Perfect, the controller has been configured, now if we click on the related link to albums for artist 1 the API will respond with the following JSON:API document.
+Perfect, the controller has been configured, now if I click on the related link to albums for artist with id 1 the API will respond with the following JSON:API document.

 ```json